 Speak To Family

-As someone that has just been a student and likely to still be living at home, there isn’t much chance of your being able to look at secure loans to fund our travel.
+As someone that has just been a student and likely to still be living at home, there isn’t much chance of your being able to look at secure loans.
 However, a parent or guardian might be able to look into that for you, with a promise to make the installments back to them when you’re earning.
 You could also speak to them to see if they can lend you money directly, rather than borrowing from an outside source.
 You can easily earn money through the internet, like internet betting and gambling websites.

 If you have a way to fund your travel in the first instance, then it could be a good idea to look into ways that you can work when you’re abroad.
 Can you help at something like Camp America, work as a nanny, or do some freelance writing online?
 All of these things help you to see different countries and explore while giving you some money to travel elsewhere afterward.
 So checking out some different programmes abroad or charity work could be a good route to go down.